 Considering there are quite a few Canadian Dividend All-Stars listed here, I’d like to focus in on the ones with the most successful dividend growth streaks.
 Why?
 Because when a company has payed out an increasing dividend for 41 years (Fortis Inc.), I’m sure they would not dream of ruining their incredible streak.
 In this case, I’d like to focus in on companies which have raised dividends for a minimum of 10 years.

 I already own two companies which are listed in the 10 year+ section of the Dividend All-Stars, which are Telus Corporation (TSE: T) and SNC Lavalin Group Inc (TSE: SNC).
-You can read about my analysis and purchase of SNC.

 Today I’ve decided I’m going to take a look at Canadian Utilities Ltd (TSE: CU).
 I enjoy reading other dividend growth bloggers’ posts, and one of my favourite bloggers is Dividend Hustler, who just recently purchased shares of CU.